-Both US-based carriers have been trying to close the deal for years, but has only come to a close last April 29, 2018.
+Tmobile Sprint merger has been a deal carriers have been trying to close for years, but has only come to a close last April 29, 2018.
 The announcement was released on Twitter by Tmobile CEO John Legere.

 He said that the parties involved “have reached an agreement to come together to form a new company – a larger, stronger competitor that will be a force for positive change for all US consumers and businesses!”.

 Tmobile has got the reins with Legere as CEO and Mike Sievert as COO.
 However, the Justice Department may get in the way of finalizing the said deal.
 It can be recalled that the Justice Department had once blocked a merger deal between Tmobile and AT&T in 2011 due to anti-trust violations.

 Will the same thing happen to Tmobile Sprint merger?

 Legere thinks otherwise for he believes that the market, with 8 big players, needs a game-changer that will shake up the competition.
 Tmobile, who has 39 million customers at the moment, still needs to play catch up with AT&T’s 89.3 million and Verizon’s 116.2 million.